Autonomously replicating sequence

-An autonomously replicating sequence (ARS) contains the origin of replication in the yeast genome.
-It contains four regions (A, B1, B2, and B3), named in order of their effect on plasmid stability.
+An autonomously replicating sequence (ARS or ars) contains the origin of replication in the yeast genome.
+The ARS of S. cerevisiae is a minimal 125 bp, and contains four regions (A, B1, B2, and B3), named in order of their effect on plasmid stability.
 The A-Domain is highly conserved, any mutation abolishes origin function.
 Mutations on B1, B2, and B3 will diminish, but not prevent functioning of the origin.

 Element A is highly conserved, consisting of the consensus sequence:

 (where Y is either pyrimidine and R is either purine).
 When this element is mutated, the ARS loses all activity.